Ryan McMahon Preview, Player Props: Rockies vs. Rays

 Ryan McMahon At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 87th, his on-base percentage ranks 57th, and he is 44th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 88th, his on-base percentage ranks 60th, and he is 45th in the league in slugging.

-- McMahon will look to extend his four-game hitting streak.
-He's batting .286 with two homers in his last outings.
+- McMahon will look to extend his five-game hitting streak.
+He's batting .333 with two homers over the course of his last games.

-- In 64.1% of his 117 games this season, McMahon has picked up at least one hit.
-He's also had 29 multi-hit games.
+- McMahon has reached base via a hit in 76 games this season (of 118 played), and had multiple hits in 29 of those games.

-- McMahon has had at least one RBI in 34.2% of his games this year (40 of 117), with more than one RBI 15 times (12.8%).
-He has also accounted for three or more of his team's runs in seven contests.
+- In 33.9% of his games this year, McMahon has had at least one RBI.
+He's picked up more than one in 12.7% and driven in three or more of his team's runs in seven contests.

-- In 55 of 117 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.